Greetings and Gratitude

 Greetings and Gratitude to these young team members for their energy, skill, creativity and commitment!

 We have been fortunate to have a 20-year relationship with Rowman & Littlefield Publishers, who originally published Deborah’s book, Tangled Routes: Women, Work and Globalization on the Tomato Trail as well as Lauren’s book Corn Meets Maize: Food Movements and Markets in Mexico.
 Our original editor, Susan McEachern, now Vice-President and Senior Acquisitions Editor, has championed this new project from the beginning.
-Her interest in the food theme (as a gardener and beekeeper) and in multimedia book hybrids has paved the way for this experimental educational package to come to life.
+Her interest in the food theme (as a gardener and beekeeper) and in multimedia book hybrids paved the way for this experimental educational package to come to life.
+When Susan retired in 2021, Katelyn Turner took the reins to coordinate the project.
+Jehanne Schweitzer ably guided the production process, with the support of designer Rosanne Schloss.
+The index was prepared by Jennifer Rushing-Schurr.

 Greetings and Gratitude to Susan, and the design and production teams at R&L.